How to Make Lacto-Fermented Vegetables

 Traditionally, lacto-fermentation was used to preserve the harvest and store vegetables for the winter.
 If you have a garden full of cabbage, cauliflower, beets, carrots, and green beans and don't know how to store them all, consider making a few batches of lacto-fermented vegetables.
 These veggies can be stored in your refrigerator for months....if they last that long!

 Use your lacto-fermented vegetables to top cooked quinoa, beans, and chopped leafy greens.
 Serve them atop grilled fish or chicken.
 Serve them with scrambled eggs for breakfast.
 Serve them as an appetizer for a holiday meal.
 I like to add them to salmon or chicken salads made with mayonnaise.
-And try to restrain yourself from eating the whole jar in one sitting....it may be a little too much salt all at once!
-You can also whisk some of the leftover brine with olive oil, a squirt of dijon mustard, and a dash of honey for a probiotic salad dressing!
+Just try to restrain yourself from eating the whole jar in one sitting....it may be a little too much salt all at once!
+You can also whisk some of the leftover brine with olive oil, a squirt of dijon mustard, and a dash of honey for a delicious probiotic salad dressing!

 ALI-2023-PHOTO-VERTICAL-2